Power Princess: Squadron Supreme

 Princess Zarda of Earth-712 lived on Utopia Isle, a small island in the southern sea, untouched by outside civilization.
 The Utopians believe themselves to be the result of genetic experimentation conducted upon humanity by the alien Kree; they are, indeed, the equivalent on the Squadron's Earth of the Inhumans.
-While most humans were making flint spearheads, the Utopians developed an advanced culture based on peace, fellowship and experience or learning.
-On their little island community, people knew no poverty, injustice, war, crime, or sexual discrimination.
+While most humans were making flint spearheads, the Utopians developed an advanced utopia based on peace, fellowship and experience or learning.
 After the outside world made the first atom bomb, the Utopians believed their way of life was in jeopardy.
 Building a starship, they left Earth to find a new home.
-Princess Zarda chose to remain behind as their sole emissary to the Earth, a role she had assumed some years earlier as Power Princess.
+Zarda chose to remain behind as their sole emissary to the Earth, a role she had assumed some years earlier as Power Princess.
 During this time, she was a member of the World War II team known as the Golden Agency, along with fellow members American Eagle and Professor Imam, the Sorcerer Supreme of the Squadron's Earth.

 Living in Capitol City, she became the common-law wife of Howard Shelton, a sailor whom she met during "the war".
 Howard was the sole survivor of a sinking ship and the first outsider Zarda met.
 Howard aged normally while Zarda appears to be the same age as she was when they met, 50–60 years earlier.

 As a member of the Squadron Supreme, Zarda became brainwashed by the Overmind.
 She battled the Defenders, but was cured.
-She then battled the Overmind and Null, the Living Darkness alongside the Defenders.
+She then battled the Overmind and Null the Living Darkness alongside the Defenders.